Skip to main content

 If you're setting up team hubs within your wiki, create a brief for each department that explains what they should contribute to set up their Confluence space.
 This could include profiles, strategy documents and project overviews.

-💡 Top tip: When you're adding team pages to a Confluence wiki, you might want to create a template to share with each department.
-This will make it easier to keep your wiki looking consistent while still giving other users control of the content they add.
+💡 Top tip: When you're adding team pages to a Confluence wiki, you might want to create a Confluence template to share with each department.
+This makes it easier to keep your wiki looking consistent while letting other users choose the content they add.

 The Adaptavist marketing department wiki links to resources and sales enablement